 LAB MEDIA: Figure 3 C. Video Editor: Emphasize the middle image.

 Following irradiation, nuclei exhibit a large number of double strand breaks to which H2AX localizes extremely rapidly [1], while few if any H2AX foci are observed in the absence of irradiation [2].
 The number of foci was quantified at 0, 1, 2, 4, and 16 hours post irradiation [3].
+Depending on the biological question raised and the type of data acquired, different plotting options should be considered [4].

 LAB MEDIA: Figure 4 A. Video Editor: Emphasize All 4Gy images.

 LAB MEDIA: Figure 4 A. Video Editor: Emphasize the No IR images.

+LAB MEDIA: Figure 4 B.

 Colocalization can be investigated by multiplexing primary antibodies raised in different animal species and revealing these with secondary antibodies labeled with distinct fluorophores [1].